Magnesium carbonate

 Magnesium carbonate, MgCO3 (archaic name magnesia alba), is an inorganic salt that is a colourless or white solid.
 Several hydrated and basic forms of magnesium carbonate also exist as minerals.

 Forms

 The most common magnesium carbonate forms are the anhydrous salt called magnesite (MgCO3), and the di, tri, and pentahydrates known as barringtonite (MgCO3*2H2O), nesquehonite (MgCO3*3H2O), and lansfordite (MgCO3*5H2O), respectively.
 Some basic forms such as artinite (Mg2CO3(OH)2*3H2O), hydromagnesite (Mg5(CO3)4(OH)2*4H2O), and dypingite (Mg5(CO3)4(OH)2*5H2O) also occur as minerals.
-All of those minerals are colouress or white.
+All of those minerals are colourless or white.

 Magnesite consists of colourless or white trigonal crystals.
 The anhydrous salt is practically insoluble in water, acetone, and ammonia.
 All forms of magnesium carbonate react with acids.
 Magnesite crystallizes in the calcite structure wherein Mg(2+) is surrounded by six oxygen atoms.

 The dihydrate has a triclinic structure, while the trihydrate has a monoclinic structure.

 References to "light" and "heavy" magnesium carbonates actually refer to the magnesium hydroxy carbonates hydromagnesite and dypingite, respectively.
+The "light" form is precipitated from magnesium solutions using alkali carbonate at "normal temperatures" while the "heavy" may be produced from boiling concentrated solutions followed by precipitation to dryness, washing of the precipitate, and drying at 100 C.